-We recommend that you by your tickets in presale to avoid waiting for the Japan Expo's counters to open at 10am and having to pay 3€ extra.
+We recommend that you by your tickets early to avoid waiting for the Japan Expo counters to open at 10am and having to pay 3€ extra.

 There are several ways of getting to the Japan Expo:

-– RER B direction Aéroport Charles de Gaulle 2 station Parc des Expositions;
+– RER B towards Aéroport Charles de Gaulle 2, at the Parc des Expositions station

-– Bus 350 and 349 station Parc des Expositions RER and bus 640 station Gare de Parc des Expositions
+– Bus 350 to Parc des Expositions RER stop and bus 640 to Gare de Parc des Expositions stop

-– By car taking the road A1 or A3 then A104 exit 2 «Parc des Expositions- Accès Visiteurs».
+– By car, taking the road A1 or A3 then the A104 exit 2 to «Parc des Expositions- Accès Visiteurs».

 Enjoy the Japan Expo 2017… and Paris!

-The concept of the Japan Expo in Paris is to combine the love for Japanese culture to the Parisian romanticism, so why not doing the same and spend unforgettable moments in Paris?
+The aim of the Japan Expo in Paris is to combine a love of Japanese culture with the romance of Paris, so why not doing the same and spend unforgettable moments in Paris?

-Lodgis thought of you, whether you are looking for a studio, several bedroom’s apartments, duplexes, triplexes, or loft, well-served and close to the Parc des Expositions, we offer you a range of furnished rentals according to your tastes and criteria!
+Whether you are looking for a studio, an apartment with several bedrooms, a duplex, a triplex or a loft, we have a large range of furnished rentals according to your tastes and criteria!